What Are Norway Rats?

 Norway rats eat a varied diet of fruits, meats, nuts, and grains.
 Any property that offers them places to forage for their favorite foods will attract Norway rats.
 Trash cans, compost piles, gardens, and pet food bowls are places these rodents forage for food.

 Norway rats like to create burrows in sheltered areas that are near food sources.
-Common burrowing sites in or near our homes include spaces under foundations, woodpiles, construction debris, sheds, garages, and garden areas.
+Common burrowing sites in or near our Jacksonville homes include spaces under foundations, woodpiles, construction debris, sheds, garages, and garden areas.
 They also like to nest in the soil along riverbanks.
-Inside homes and other buildings, Norway rats typically nest inside crawl spaces, behind walls, and in basement areas.
+Norway rats typically nest inside crawl spaces, behind walls, and in basement areas inside homes and other buildings.

 For many reasons, Norway rats are dangerous unwanted pests.
 Norway rats can contaminate food, food-prep areas, and other surfaces with their saliva and excrement.
 They can also spread pathogens that can cause Hantavirus, Leptospirosis, rate-bite fever, and Salmonella.

-Norway rats are rodents and all rodents have front incisors on their top and bottom jaw that continuously grow.
+Norway rats are rodents, and all rodents have front incisors on their top and bottom jaw that continuously grow.
 To prevent their overgrowth, they constantly chew on any object they come across.
-Inside, Norway rats and their teeth are able to cause significant damage to wires, pipes, insulation, walls, floors, and more.
+Inside, Norway rats and their teeth can cause significant damage to wires, pipes, insulation, walls, floors, and more.
 Their chewing habits can cause damage to furniture, clothing, shoes, boxes, etc.